ZiyadALharbi/ZiyadALharbi/README.md

 # Hi, I'm Ziyad 👋

-I'm a software engineer focused on building useful software products and developing my skills in AI engineering.
+I'm AI/SWE engineer focused on building useful AI software products and developing my skills in AI engineering.

 I enjoy turning ideas into real projects, experimenting with emerging technologies, and solving practical problems through software.

 ## What I'm Working On

-- Building software and AI-powered projects
+- Building software and AI-powered projects, such as AREEB/ أريب (will be my biggest project so far)
-- Learning machine learning, LLMs, and AI application development
+- Learning Advanced LLMs, RL, and more advanced concepts
-- Exploring product ideas with strong real-world value
 - Improving my backend, system design, and deployment skills

 ## Tech Stack